algorithmiaio/dev-center/_posts/basics/2016-01-28-your_first_algo.md

   teaser: /icons/fa-bolt.png
 ---

 One of the great things about Algorithmia is that the platform allows you to put your own work online and make it available to other developers through the API.
-This guide will show you how with a walk-through of making and publishing a classic "Hello World" algorithm.
+This guide will show you how with a walk-through of making and publishing a classic "Hello World" algorithm in Python.

 ### Using the Algorithmia Editor